 Workshop - High Temperature and Radiations – Hard Electronics Using Nanomechanical Relays

-2 July 2026, 9:00–12:15 CEST, Cambridge, UK
+2 July 2026, 9:00–12:30 GMT, Cambridge, UK

-This workshop will explain how our silicon NEM Switch technology has the potential to create low power chips for extreme temperatures (0K-350C) or high radiation ( to 10 Mrad).
 Our NEM switches comprise tiny silicon beams that are actuated electrostatically, and can implement efficient logic circuits as well as non-volatile memory, and be seamlessly integrated with CMOS.

 The workshop will cover applications areas where NEM switch technology offers transformational potential, manufacturing methods, design techniques, functional testing and reliability evaluation.